-Before jumping into affiliate marketing, and to avoid jumping on every affiliate marketing deal that you come across, you need to decide what will be the best value-add to your user without looking like you are just trying to sell them.
+Before jumping into affiliate marketing, and to avoid jumping on every affiliate marketing deal you come across, you need to decide what will be the best value-add to your user without looking like you are just trying to sell them.

-Best affiliate marketing plans you can start joining are those services that you are currently using.
+The best affiliate marketing plans you can start joining are those services that you are currently using.

 If you use SiteGround for hosting, you can sign up for their affiliate marketing plan.
-This way it is more natural to your readers.
-Rather than it seems to be forced.
+This way, it is more natural to your readers rather than it seems to be forced.

-After all, the number three rule of blogging is to always add value to your web visitors.
+After all, the number three rule of blogging is always to add value to your web visitors.

 Sell your own products and services.

 This is currently my favourite way of making money from blogging.
 Yes, I have implemented all the above.
 When I started blogging in 2008, I would use advertising to 2013 when I started flipping amazon sites/blogs to 2016 to make my own products and programs and sell them.

 What services I can sell on my blog?